masabai/dlt-streaming-healthcare-pipeline/README.md

 ## Phase II: Healthcare Lakehouse with Delta Live Tables (DLT)

 **Built a declarative healthcare data pipeline using Delta Live Tables with integrated data quality and streaming ingestion.**
-This design demonstrates a production-style lakehouse pipeline with streaming ingestion, automated data quality enforcement, and AI-assisted metadata enrichment.

 ---

 ### Overview

-This project implements a **Medallion Architecture (Bronze → Silver → Gold)** on Databricks using **Delta Live Tables (DLT)**.
+This project implements a **Medallion Architecture (Bronze → Silver → Gold)** on Databricks using **Delta Live Tables (DLT)** , a lakehouse pipeline with streaming ingestion, automated data quality enforcement, and AI-assisted metadata enrichment.
 It replaces the earlier job-based ETL flow with a declarative pipeline where orchestration and data quality are handled within DLT.

 It demonstrates how to build a **production-style data pipeline** with:
 - Streaming ingestion (Auto Loader)